zendtech/IbmiToolkit/README.md

     $ php composer.phar install
     ```

-4. Now the toolkit may be used via namespaces, and as outlined at
+4. Toolkit may now be used via namespaces, and as outlined at
 http://files.zend.com/help/Zend-Server-6-IBMi/zend-server.htm#php_toolkit_xml_service_functions.htm